Getting started with LoadGen End-to-End Monitoring Cloud

 Step 6: Target Environment

-LoadGen can monitor environments that offer Citrix Virtual Apps and Desktops, Citrix XenApp, Citrix XenDesktop, Azure Virtual Desktop, Microsoft Remote Desktop Services, VMware Horizon, and FAT Client (i.e. Windows 7, Windows 10, or Windows 11).
+LoadGen offers comprehensive monitoring and testing capabilities for a variety of environments, including Citrix Virtual Apps and Desktops, Citrix XenApp, Citrix XenDesktop, Azure Virtual Desktop, Microsoft Remote Desktop Services, VMware Horizon, and traditional desktop environments, known as FAT Clients (e.g., Windows 7, Windows 10, or Windows 11).

 • Citrix or Citrix Enhanced: Citrix Virtual Apps and Desktops, Citrix XenApp, Citrix XenDesktop, and Azure RemoteApp.
 Read more about the difference between Basic and Enhanced.